bcc-code/ai-api/readme.md

 * Output is very "slow", as in the cmd caches a lot of output before it is dumped to stdout.
 If this could be tricked into dumping more often, then the progress would be made more obvious.
 * 10 000 other things

+## Deployment

+Build the directory for deployment on linux with `make build-linux-amd64` and copy the resulting directory to the server.
+At the moment this is deployed on `ai-api:/api/` (executable at `/api/bin`)